-Note that in this passage Paul says that the Christian experience is one of change (transformation), ongoing change.
+Note that in this passage Paul says that the Christian experience is one of transformation and ongoing change.
 Spiritual maturity is a journey, not simply a destination.
-Because it is so, the process is often difficult, uncomfortable and quite challenging at times. however, the satisfaction and peace obtained far outweigh any inconveniences.
+Because it is so, the process is often difficult, uncomfortable and quite challenging at times.
+However, the satisfaction and peace obtained by the experience far outweigh any inconveniences.

 So, an intimate relationship with God yields a greater imprint of his character on us.
 I also said that for intimacy with God to develop, we must:

 - Conform to His will.
 This is where the first step to maturity, personal discipline factors in.

 - Let Him deal with us on His terms and His timetable.